tokiedokie/create-deno/README.md

 ## TODO

-- make chooseable target directory
+- make the target selectable
-- make chooseable library and binary
+- allow selection of modules and binaries